This easy French onion soup recipe will rival any you've had at a restaurant. Topped with crispy, cheesy baguette, it's rich, savory, and comforting.

 - Gruyère cheese, aged cheddar, and/or Parmesan cheese

 - Pinch of red pepper flakes, optional

-- Heat the oil in a large pot over medium heat.
+- Heat the oil in a large pot or Dutch oven over medium heat.
 Add the onions, salt, and several grinds of pepper and toss to combine.
 Reduce the heat to low and cook for about 40 minutes, stirring every few minutes, or until the onions are very soft.
 Increase the heat to medium and cook 15 to 20 more minutes, stirring often, until golden brown.
 Add the vinegar, tamari, thyme, and garlic and stir.
 Sprinkle the flour on the onions, stir, and cook for 2 minutes.
 Stir in the wine and cook 2 minutes, or until evaporated.
 Add the broth and simmer over medium heat for 30 minutes.

 - Preheat the oven to 450°F and line a baking sheet with parchment paper.
 Place the baguette slices, topped with cheese, on the baking sheet and bake until the slices are toasted and the cheese is melted, 8 to 10 minutes.

 - Ladle the soup into ramekins or bowls and top each with a toasted baguette piece, fresh thyme, and a pinch of red pepper flakes, if desired.